US Fed to join ranks of other central banks in stimulating economy | Malay Mail

 President Donald Trump, whose aggressive trade policies have thrown a wrench into the world economy and complicated the Fed’s carefully laid plans, will certainly cheer a rate cut and likely call for more, as he has been doing for months.

+Policymakers resumed the second of their two-day meeting this morning and Fed Chair Jerome Powell is due to announce the decision at 1800 GMT.

+His news conference shortly thereafter will be watched with interest to see if he hints that more interest rate cuts are ahead.

 Economists, however, are torn.
-Many say the US economy does not need additional stimulus.
+Many say the US economy does not need additional stimulus, especially with job creation continuing at a solid pace.

-Fed Chair Jerome Powell is due to announce the outcome of the latest two-day policy meeting this afternoon.

-But others see on the horizon a slowdown in China’s growth, the European Union on the brink of an unknown Brexit outcome, added to a drop off in US business investment and rising corporate debt levels, and say the Fed is right to retreat for now.
+But others see concerns on the horizon: a slowdown in China’s growth, the European Union on the brink of an unknown Brexit outcome, added to a drop off in US business investment and rising corporate debt levels.
+They say the Fed is right to retreat for now.

 Mohamed El-Erian, chief economic adviser at Allianz, said “unwinding” the December increase in the Fed’s benchmark lending rate will put the central bank back “where some of us thought it should be going into 2019.”